How a system integrator developed a data acquisition application

 Step 2: SystemLink data destinations.
 SystemLink has two options for data storage, files and tags.
 The file storage on the SystemLink server is enhanced and optimized by its software.
 The server provides a centralized and secure option for storing data files and the SystemLink File Transfer toolkit can be used to programmatically transfer files from a custom LabVIEW application to the server.
 DMC developed a SystemLink technical data management system (TDMS) driver based on this API to save and format high-speed test data to TDMS files and transfer them automatically to the client’s SystemLink server during testing.
 The API relies on HTTPS and SystemLink’s system management feature to validate and securely transfer files (see Figure 1).

-For this project, DMC created the SystemLink Tag driver to calculate test metrics and post them to SystemLink tags for general test monitoring.
-Tags were created dynamically from the custom LabVIEW application so that by the time they were published to the server, they were ready to be consumed by end users who were looking to understand their tests (see Figure 2).
+Figure 2: Tags were created dynamically from the custom LabVIEW application so that by the time they were published to the SystemLink server, they were ready to be consumed by end users who were looking to understand their tests.
+Courtesy: DMC[/caption]

 Step 3: SystemLink server setup.
 An important consideration of integrating SystemLink into any project is the specification of the server itself.
 The performance of the server depends on the CPU, RAM and drive selected for the server hardware.
 Data throughput, the duration of tests and data retention periods should be considered to calculate how much disk space the SystemLink server needs to accommodate the data collected in the lifetime of a system.